AntonPon/ds_example/README.md

 # ds_example
-THe project consists implementation of Ex1, Ex3 and data analysis for Ex2.
+The project consists of implementing Ex1, Ex3, and a notebook for data analysis for Ex2.

 To start the project: